-- 18.6 Advertisements for lotteries must not feature anyone who is, or seems to be, under 25 years old participating in gambling. - Advertisements for lotteries which include any reference to scratchcards or online instant-win lottery products must not feature anyone who is, or seems to be, under 25 years old in a significant role.
-Other advertisements for lotteries must not feature anyone who is, or seems to be, under 25 years old in a significant role unless either: - they are featured solely to depict the good causes supported by the lottery and there is no explicit encouragement to purchase a lottery product; or - they are representative of the primary beneficiaries of the lottery and the lottery primarily benefits under-25s (including in a family setting). - 18.8 Advertisements for lotteries must not exploit cultural beliefs or traditions about gambling or luck. - 18.9 Advertisements for lotteries must not condone or encourage criminal or antisocial behaviour. - 18.10 Advertisements for lotteries must not condone or feature gambling in a working environment (an exception exists for workplace lottery syndicates and gambling premises).
+- Advertisements for lotteries must not feature anyone who is, or seems to be, under 25 years old (under-25s) participating in gambling. - Advertisements for lotteries which include any reference to scratchcards or online instant-win lottery products must not feature under-25s in a significant role.
+Other advertisements for lotteries must not feature under-25s in a significant role unless either: - the under-25s are featured solely to depict the good causes supported by the lottery and there is no explicit encouragement to purchase a lottery product; or - the lottery primarily benefits under-25s (including in a family setting) and the under-25s featured are representative of the primary beneficiaries of the lottery. - 18.8 Advertisements for lotteries must not exploit cultural beliefs or traditions about gambling or luck. - 18.9 Advertisements for lotteries must not condone or encourage criminal or antisocial behaviour. - 18.10 Advertisements for lotteries must not condone or feature gambling in a working environment (an exception exists for workplace lottery syndicates and gambling premises).